NREL/edv_synthetic_smart_meter_data/README.md

 2. The `edv-experiment-1-files/bdgp_with_climatezones_epw_ddy.csv` is used for Step 1.

 By the end of the run, all outputs from Steps 1 - 3 should be available.

-## Missing

-TODO: usage of geocode and loopup_climate scripts